merenlab/merenlab.org/data/DOM-molecular-composition/index.md

                             print(f"{' ' * indent_increment * 6}- KO EC number associations: {ec_number_aliases}")
 ```

 Part of the report for the first match in the output is shown below.
-A feature was assigned the neutral molecular formula of C<sub>10</sub>H<sub>10</sub>O<sub>6</sub>.
-The deprotonated variants of the formula with a -1 and -2 charge were also searched against the reaction networks of the culture with this feature.
-As shown, one network was from the pure culture of SH4, while another was from the co-culture of SH22 and SH4.
+A mass spectral feature was assigned the neutral molecular formula of C<sub>10</sub>H<sub>10</sub>O<sub>6</sub>.
+For each culture with this feature, this formula and deprotonated variants of this formula with -1 and -2 charges were searched against the culture reaction network.
 The feature matched compounds in the SH4 network and all SH4 co-culture networks, suggesting that it was produced by SH4 but not fully consumed by SH22, SH24, and SH40 in co-culture.
-C<sub>10</sub>H<sub>8</sub>O<sub>6</sub><sup>-2</sup> was the only deprotonated formula that matched compounds in the networks.
-To evaluate the potential breadth of the match, we found all isomers with the formula in the ModelSEED Biochemistry compound database, and two subsets of the database in KEGG.
-There were three isomers with the formula in each of the three sets of reference compounds.
+The deprotonated formula, C<sub>10</sub>H<sub>8</sub>O<sub>6</sub><sup>-2</sup>, was the only version of the formula which matched compounds in the networks.
+To evaluate the potential breadth of isomers that could theoretically be associated with the formula, we found all isomers with the formula in the ModelSEED Biochemistry compound database, and two subsets of the database in KEGG.
+There were three isomers with the formula in each of these three sets of reference compounds.
 These three compounds -- prephenate, chorismate, and isochorismate -- are also in the reaction networks (note that since they are in the SH4 network, they must be in the co-culture networks which are supersets of the SH4 network).
 The absence of other isomeric compounds in the ModelSEED database besides those in the reaction network reduces the likelihood of missing biological compounds that may actually represent the molecular feature.
 Isochorismate is ignored because it is only included on the basis of an enzyme which consumes it, isochorismate pyruvate lyase (K04782), not any enzymes that produce it.

 Prephenate and chorismate are related compounds in the shikimate pathway for biosynthesis of aromatic amino acids and other compounds.
 The report presents genomic evidence for production of these compounds.
 The SH4 genome encodes chorismate mutase, the key enzyme responsible for prephenate biosynthesis from chorismate.
 The genome also encodes cyclohexadienyl dehydratase and prephenate dehydrogenase, enzymes which react prephenate to form the precursors of phenylalanine and tyrosine, respectively.
 Chorismate mutase (K04092) has KEGG reactions and an EC number linked to three ModelSEED reactions, redundant entries with different IDs for the same chorismate mutase reaction of chorismate to prephenate.